Contributory Trademark Infringement: Everything You Need to Know

 Prosecution of vicarious infringement relies on the party's relationship with the direct infringer and his or her financial benefit from the infringing act.
 The plaintiff must show that a partnership exists between the direct and vicarious infringer.
 In cases of vicarious copyright infringement, the plaintiff must also show that the party in question had the ability and right to oversee the infringing activity.
 Trademark cases require evidence of a principal-agent relationship between the direct and indirect parties as well as financial benefit on behalf of both.

 If you need help with contributory trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.